MEET THE TEAM

 Senior Business Administrator, Data Protection Officer

-I joined the Alliance over four years ago and have worked on projects around the transformation of Primary Care, I started by working at the CCG supporting on Vanguard projects in Gosport and Fareham, I then spent some time seconded to Southern Health generally working on MCP and Better Local Care initiatives.
-Since May last year, I’ve been working directly for the Alliance on varied and interesting projects, helping the Alliance in its continued and rapid growth.
-More recently and following the introduction of GDPR, I’ve added the role of Data Protection Officer and this year I achieved my accreditation as a trainer for MECC (Making Every Contact Count).
+I joined the Alliance in 2015 and have worked on projects around the transformation of Primary Care, I started by working at the CCG supporting on Vanguard projects in Gosport and Fareham, I then spent some time seconded to Southern Health generally working on MCP and Better Local Care initiatives.
+Since May 2018 I’ve been working directly for the Alliance on varied and interesting projects, helping the Alliance in its continued and rapid growth.
+Following the introduction of GDPR, I’ve added the role of Data Protection Officer and in 2019 I achieved my accreditation as a trainer for MECC (Making Every Contact Count).
 Coming from a banking background, working with the NHS has been a steep learning curve but a road I’m grateful I’ve travelled!

 Having started with SHPCA in January 2020, I support with the day-to-day financial operations of the business.
 I graduated from university in 2018 and have since worked in various finance-related roles.
 My main goal within the organisation is to make sure money is coming in and going out to the right places, as well as making sure the books balance